-It may be hard to follow this without an explanation, so let’s go over an example.
-A printer needs ink to work.
+An example of captive productive pricing is a printer and its required ink.
 There’s really no reason to buy the printer just to buy the printer.
 The accessory, or the captive product, is the ink required to use the core product and give it meaning.
-So, in this case, a consumer buys the printer and immediately buys ink (the accessory) because they know it won’t function without it.
+In this example, a consumer buys the printer and immediately buys ink (the accessory) because they know it won’t function without it.

 Captive product pricing can boost sales and increase profit margins.
-Having accessories required for core product function is a sure-fire way to inspire customer loyalty, especially if they feel like the expense is worth it.
+Having accessories required for core product functions is a surefire way to inspire customer loyalty, especially if they feel like the expense is worth it.

 Captive Product Pricing Considerations

 Deciding to use this model should stem from having a natural, complementary product and accessory.
-You shouldn’t opt to do this if the products aren’t necessarily related, as this could be seen as a money grab to your customers and is also an unethical practice.
+You shouldn’t opt to do this if the products aren’t necessarily related, as this could be seen as a money grab for your customers — not to mention that it’s unethical.

 You should also price your products separately.
-Many businesses underprice core products and overprice captive products to make up for a loss.
+Many businesses underprice core products and overprice captive products to compensate for a loss.
 While this should be considered, they should be priced separately based on their worth.

 Lastly, customers are the key factor in this scenario.
-You should price with them in mind and sell with them in mind as well.
-Your products should still provide value to them, but they shouldn’t be outrageously priced either.
-As mentioned before, you don’t want to get flagged for unethical practices.
+You should always price and sell with your customers in mind.
+Your products should still provide value for your customers, but your products shouldn’t be outrageously priced either.
+As mentioned, you don’t want to be flagged for unethical practices.